eBay/tsv-utils/docs/Performance.md

 | csv2tsv      |      4,465,613 |           5.13 |
 | tsv-join     |      4,465,613 |           5.87 |

 Performance of `tsv-filter` looks especially good.
 Even when outputting a large number of records it is not far off GNU `cut`.
-Unlike the larger file tests, GNU `cut` is faster than `tsv-select`.
-This suggests GNU `cut` may have superior buffer management strategies when smaller files. `tsv-join` and `tsv-uniq` are fast, but show an impact when larger hash tables are needed (4.5M entries in the slower cases). `csv2tsv` is decidely slower than the other tools given the work it is doing.
+Unlike the larger file tests, GNU `cut` is faster than `tsv-select` on this metric.
+This suggests GNU `cut` may have superior buffer management strategies when operating on smaller files. `tsv-join` and `tsv-uniq` are fast, but show an impact when larger hash tables are needed (4.5M entries in the slower cases). `csv2tsv` is decidely slower than the other tools given the work it is doing.
 Investigation indicates this is likely due to the byte-at-at-time output style it uses.